frePPLe/frepple/doc/installation-guide/linux-binaries.rst

   #install Apache2 modules:
   sudo a2enmod mod_access_compat mod_deflate
+  sudo a2enmod proxy proxy_wstunnel    # Only Enterprise Edition
   sudo systemctl restart apache2
   #for some reason some modules may not be loading in apache
   #use "sudo httpd -t" to check is the syntax is ok